nitishdayal/cra_closer_look/README.md

 Create-React-App will first ensure that the files `src/index.js` and `public/index.html` exist.
 These files can be modified as necessary, but the names and locations shouldn't be altered.
 It then calls on Webpack to create an optimized, production-ready bundle of the application.
-The configuration provided to Webpack for this build differs from the configuration used for development.
+Aside from actually generating a new folder & files (`build/**/*`), the configuration provided to Webpack for this build differs from the one used during development.
 Some examples of these optimizations:

 -   The bundle created from this configuration has the source code _minified and compressed_ for performance benefits.